anomalyae/thinking/_posts/2024-07-07-Jobs-in-the-age-of-ai.md

 <p class="Nevermind"> We believe Generative AI is an equalizer and will create more artists.<br>Yes, there will be more noise to sift through but AI is a net positive for Human Energy and Agency.
 We see this initial wave as an opportunity to improve on the status quo by understanding the architecture of Human Energy.
 Instead of re-skilling, we have an opportunity to optimize human energy allocation by helping people discover and refine latent potential, find ideal roles, collaborate with complementary archetypes, infuse innovation into stagnant cultures and much, much more. </p>
-<p> We anticipate a rise in entrepreneurship and sole ventures as AI enables those with vision, perseverance and fortitude.
+<p> We anticipate a rise in entrepreneurship and solo ventures as AI enables those with vision, perseverance and fortitude to forge ahead.
 We expect traditional employment to oscillate from single and static, to fractional and fluid.
 This paradigm, which will spawn many new methodologies, will likely be very different from gig work in that it'll be based on individual contributor strengths rather than interchangeable contributor abilities.</p>